bgd-labs/aave-proposals-v3/src/20240722_Multi_IncreaseGHOFacilitatorCapacity/IncreaseGHOFacilitatorCapacity.md

 The parameter adjustments presented below are endorsed by Chaos Labs as an Aave DAO Risk Service Provider.

-This AIP will also active the GHO Stewards on Arbitrum to facilitate further streamlining GHO's growth.

 ## Specification

 This proposal will implement the following parameter adjustments.